 Fostering Achievement was a programme in Northern Ireland, running from 2006-2018, that worked with foster and kinship carers as primary educators to improve educational outcomes for looked after children in foster care.
 After twelve years Fostering Achievement came to an end in March 2018 and was replaced by Fostering Attainment and Achievement.

-Fostering Achievement is The Fostering Network Northern Ireland’s flagship programme and is one of a range of innovative programmes that The Fostering Network runs to improve foster care and outcomes for fostered young people.
+Fostering Achievement was one of a range of innovative programmes that The Fostering Network runs to improve foster care and outcomes for fostered young people.

 About Fostering Achievement

-Working with foster carers as primary educators, Fostering Achievement aims to improve the educational outcomes of children and young people in foster care through the provision of a wide range of educational supports and resources, including one to one tuition, driving lessons and provision of IT equipment to support a child’s educational and personal development.
-This also includes the funding of extra-curricular and personal development activities such as music lessons and sports coaching, as well as providing the necessary equipment.
+Fostering Achievement aimed to improve the educational outcomes of children and young people in foster care through the provision of educational supports and resources to support a child’s educational and personal development.
+This may include one to one tuition, driving lessons, provision of IT equipment or activities such as music lessons and sports coaching.

-In addition, the scheme offers a full programme of summer activities including Primary Summer Schemes which encourage learning in a fun way, Teen Adventure activity based residential programmes and university taster residentials to encourage aspiration.
+In addition, the scheme offered a full programme of summer activities including Primary Summer Schemes which encourage fun based learning, Teen Adventure activity based residential programmes and Pathways to University residentials to encourage aspiration.

-The Fostering Network has been delivering Fostering Achievement in Northern Ireland since 2007 and the impact of the programme is increasingly apparent in improved outcomes for young people.
+The Fostering Network delivered Fostering Achievement in Northern Ireland from 2006 until 2018 and the impact of the programme was demonstrated in improved educational outcomes for young people.
 Of those young people in receipt of tuition from Fostering Achievement and taking GCSEs in 2016, more than twice as many gained five or more A*-C grades compared to the general looked after child population.